metabrainz/metabrainz.org/README.md

 ### Testing

-We use [nose](http://readthedocs.org/docs/nose/) package to run test cases:
+To run all tests use:

-    $ nosetests
+    $ fab test

-If you want to take a look at code coverage use:

-    $ nosetests --with-coverage --cover-package=metabrainz --cover-erase --cover-html

-This will produce a coverage report in HTML format.
+This command will run all tests and produce a coverage report in HTML format.
 It will be located in cover/index.html file.
+We use [nose](http://readthedocs.org/docs/nose/) package to run test cases.

 ### Testing donations